Harness the power of the wind with green wind turbines

 Setting up your domestic wind turbine also requires an upfront investment.
 Energy Saving Trust reports that a typical 6kW wind turbine costs between £23,000 to £34,000.

-The two main types of domestic wind turbine are available:
+The benefits of domestic wind turbines

 Wind power turbines are an attractive option for generating environmentally friendly energy for your home.